pmem/pmdk-examples/mapreduce/README.md

-This is a sample implementation of the famous MapReduce (MR) algorithm for persistent memory (PMEM), using the C++ bindings of libpmemobj, which is a core library of the Non-Volatile Memory Library (NVML) collection.
-The goal of this example is to show how NVML facilitates implementation of a persistent memory aware MR with an emphasis on data consistency through transactions as well as concurrency using multiple threads and PMEM aware synchronization.
+This is a sample implementation of the famous MapReduce (MR) algorithm for persistent memory (PMEM), using the C++ bindings of libpmemobj, which is a core library of the Persistent Memory Development Kit (PMDK).
+The goal of this example is to show how PMDK facilitates implementation of a persistent memory aware MR with an emphasis on data consistency through transactions as well as concurrency using multiple threads and PMEM aware synchronization.
 The natural fault-tolerance capabilities of PMEM can be seen by killing the program halfway